asyncapi/converter-go/examples/README.md

 ## Overview

-This directory contains examples how to use the AsyncAPI Converter as a package.
+This directory contains examples of how to use the AsyncAPI Converter as a package.